 More Information on Texas Drug/Alcohol Courses*

-For more information on the alcohol and drug awareness program, or to learn more about options for repeat offenders, we recommend visiting All About Recovery, Alcohol & Traffic Safety Institute, TADA, or consulting with attorney Tad A. Nelson or the court ordering your attendance in the class.
+For more information about the alcohol and drug awareness program, or to learn more about options for repeat offenders, we recommend visiting All About Recovery, Alcohol & Traffic Safety Institute, TADA, or consulting with attorney Tad A. Nelson or the court ordering your attendance in the class.

 *If you’re a client of The Law Offices of Tad Nelson & Associates be sure to contact us for the information you need.